How to Deal With Unrealistic Customers

 1. Find a Win-Win Solution

 When you understand the customer's problem and he accepts your position, you can start to work together to find a win-win solution.
-Ask him whether the product really needs all the "bells and whistles" that he originally requested and give him an alternative.
-Could you perhaps produce a less complex product for him earlier, or for a lower cost?
+Ask them whether the product really needs all the "bells and whistles" that they originally requested and give them an alternative.
+Could you perhaps produce a less complex product for the customer earlier, or for a lower cost?

 Make sure that any alternatives you do offer are feasible before you suggest them.
 For instance, if you bring forward a deadline, what impact will it have on your team's workload?
 How will it affect the budget?

 Avoid suggesting a solution that falls short in all three categories of the Iron Triangle (time, budget and quality).
 You don't want to make an already delicate situation worse.
-Your customer will likely understand by now that what he wants is unrealistic, but he's unlikely to back down on all aspects of his request.
-Be sure to preserve his dignity at this point!
+Your customer will likely understand by now that what they want is unrealistic, but they are unlikely to back down on all aspects of their request.
+Be sure to preserve their dignity at this point!

 2. Make a "One-Time-Only" Offer

-Your customer may be important enough to your business for you to consider making an exception to the rule, even if it means asking staff to work a weekend or calling in favors from your own suppliers.
+Your customer may be important enough to your business for you to consider making an exception to the rule, even if it means asking staff to work a few extra hours or calling in favors from your own suppliers.

 However, if you do decide to go this way, proceed with caution.
-There's a danger that by agreeing to her demands you'll open the floodgates for similar requests in the future.
-If other clients get to hear about the special treatment you're giving to her, they might expect the same from you, too.
+There's a danger that by agreeing to their demands you'll open the floodgates for similar requests in the future.
+If other clients get to hear about the special treatment you're giving to your customer, they might expect the same from you, too.

 Be absolutely clear that this is a one-off.
 In most cases, the customer will appreciate your effort, particularly if you make it clear how exceptional the deal is.
 It might even help to strengthen your relationship.